fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 Component <i>Hello</i> also logs the value of the object props to the console.

-I rellly hope your console was open.
+I really hope your console was open.
 If it was not, remember what you promised:

 >  <i>I promise to keep the console open all the time during this course, and for the rest of my life when I'm doing web development</i>